sofia-rajan/Diabetes-Predictive-Modeling/README.md

 # Lifestyle Habits and Medical Conditions Influencing Diabetes

-This repository contains the project report and analysis code for the BUAN 6341.001 project, focusing on the influence of lifestyle habits and medical conditions on diabetes prevalence.
+This repository contains the project report and analysis code, focusing on the influence of lifestyle habits and medical conditions on diabetes prevalence.
 The project was conducted by Group 12.

 ## Project Overview: